fac-members/fac-slides/src/slides/information-evening/fac23-application-update.md

 ---

 ### Interviews with employers before the course begins

 - Held during the pre-apprenticeship
-- For winter 2022 cohort interviews are in November/December
+- For January 2022 cohort interviews are in November/December

 ---

 ### Longer pre-apprenticeship programme

 - 12-weeks, part-time commitment
 - Includes employment and interview preparation
 - 15+ hour commitment each week

 ---

 ### Apprentices will be paid starting Week 1 of the full-time programme

 ---

 <!-- {.primary} -->

-## Winter 2022 application dates
+## January 2022 application dates

 ---

 - **Submit Tribute Pages** — now to July 16
 - **Last day to join Discord** July 19
 - **Submitting application between** August 23-27
 - **Interviews** September 1-3
 - **Outcomes** September 6
 - **Apprenticeship** January 10